b3h3moth/UnixCentric/src/Unix_Programming/Link_Library/static_library/README.md

 and mul() functions written inside mymath.c source file, which can be called from different C programs.

-> By convention GNU/Linux provide that a static library name stars with prefix
+> GNU/Linux systems, by convention, expect that the name of a static library has
-> `lib` and has the file extension `.a`.
+> the prefix `lib` and file extension `.a`.

 1. We produce the file object mymath.o:
   ```$ gcc -c mymath.c```